NebuliLabs/NebuliLabs/README.md

 ## Hi there 👋

 Im a guy who codes ig.
-I made NebuliOS 🌌, (I didn't make it alone but yk) I also made the tools and whatnot that are in the Operating System including:
+##
+I made NebuliOS 🌌, which includes:

-• The Music Player 🎶
+• Music Player 🎵

+• Movies/TV 🎬

 • Mynd AI 🤖

+• Chat (w/DMs) 🗨

-• Cyno's Arcade (Along with Cyno) 🎮
+• Games 🎮

+• Proxy 🌐
 ##
+I also made qz-star 💫, which is a minimalistic proxy

+##
-I also made a calculator with a formula button and a monkey button that adds 69 😁
+I also made a calculator ig (made in school/using AI cuz i was bored)